Lincoln Street Safety Project

 The City previously held an outreach event for the community to learn more about the project.
 The meeting was an open house style forum where residents, businesses, and interested stakeholders were invited to talk with city staff and the project team about design alternatives, as well as share their thoughts and provide feedback on the project.
 Comments received from this outreach event have been incorporated into the current design where feasible.

-Proposed safety improvements include:
+Safety improvements include:

-Intersection upgrades at 3rd Street and Lincoln
+New traffic signal at 3rd Street and Lincoln

 ADA accessible pedestrian curb ramp upgrades